-Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in- View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in- View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in- View worst site Vertical Error (SIS Only) 1) <3 metres 95% Horizontal Error at the site 2) <4 metres 95% Vertical Error at the site Yes
+Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) <2 metres 95% Horizontal Error at the site 2) <5 metres 95% Vertical Error at the site Yes

 From the table it can be seen that the measured performance is within the required values for almost all requirements.
-The exceptions are SIS continuity (for the rolling year) and the new requirement of URE for all satellites combined being less than 2m.
+The exception is the new requirement of URE for all satellites combined being less than 2m.